marcogutama/arduino/index.md

-## Bienvenido al curso de arduino básico
+## Bienvenido al curso Introducción a Arduino

 You can use the [editor on GitHub](https://github.com/marcogutama/arduino/edit/master/index.md) to maintain and preview the content for your website in Markdown files.